algolia/docsearch/docs/src/crawler-overview.md

 hierarchy, and each `p` of text will be used as a potential result.

-Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describe in more details how the crawling should behave.
+Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describes in more detail how the crawling should behave.
 You can find the complete list of options in [our documentation][2].

 ### When?